 Price: basic entrance + crypt and tribune €5.00, guided tours €10.00, tower/rooftop tour €8.00.

-A short walk from the cathedral is the immense cast iron Mercado del Born which from 1876 to 1971 served as one of the city’s main markets.
+A short walk from the cathedral is the immense cast iron Mercado del Born which from 1876 to 1971 served as one of Barcelona’s best markets.
 It was predominantly for fruit and vegetable wholesale.

 During the 1980’s the market was restored while the city decided what to do with it.
 When they were constructing a new library in 2002 they found several ruins of houses and streets from the 1700’s which painted an important picture of Barcelona’s urban evolution.

-These are now preserved for visitors to see and the building is now a cultural center.
+These are now preserved for visitors to see and the building is now the El Born Cultural Center.

 This famous tree-lined promenade sandwiched between the Santa Maria del Mar and the market is the center-piece of the El Born neigbourhood.

 In fact, ‘El Born’ is Catalan for ‘jousting field‘ and if you look at this narrow open stretch it’s no surprise this was the site of many jousting matches in medieval times.
 As well as executions during the Inquisition.